Jean-Zombie/cookiecutter-django-wagtail/README.rst

 Usage
 ------

-Instead of using ``startproject``you will use Cookiecutter to set up your project.
+Instead of using Wagtail’s :code:`start` command you will use Cookiecutter to set up your project.
 Cookiecutter will prompt you for some  technical and administrative question like your name, email, and various configuration issues.

 Install Cookiecutter first::